Target Outcome UCITS ETFs

 1 Year return profile example

-Target Outcome ETFs offer exposure to a reference asset (underlying ETF) that is based on a market index and has the following components.
+Target Outcome UCITS ETFs offer exposure to a reference asset (underlying index) that is based on a market index and has the following components.

 Upside Cap

-The “Cap” is a limit on the possible return that the Buffer ETF can provide at the end of the Target Outcome Period.
+The “cap” is a limit on the possible return that the Buffer ETF can provide at the end of the Target Outcome Period.
 Investors do not participate in returns on the reference asset outside of the maximum upside cap.
+The illustratred Call Strike Level (C) is variable depending on the market environment, when the options are being struck.

 Downside Buffer